-Light Plinth was a product developed by myself and Justin Bovington within Wonder Room in late 2012.
+Light Plinth was a product developed within Wonder Room in late 2012.
 In its original form it was the physical manifestation of a virtual identity.
 It reflected the 'likes' that a company/product/service has on their Facebook page, the idea being that it could be used as a marketing or motivational tool.
 For example multiple products or campaigns that are being run within a company, each product would sit atop its own plinth which displays its rating, encouraging friendly competition.
 This rating would be through a measurement of Facebook likes, each product could have its own Facebook page.
 This could be through displaying the like total number itself, or setting a target sum e.g. 1000 likes, with which the display would count down, building anticipation towards the zero.
 This information is displayed in real time, allowing viewers to interact with the physical item and watch their 'like' increase or decrease the number.

 Overall this iteration of Light Plinth can be seen as a success, as there were recorded higher rates of participation in the National Student Survey that year for the University.